 Does IIE-SRF have any suggestions for raising the matching support?

-What institutions have hosted IIE-SRF fellows?
+Which institutions have hosted IIE-SRF fellows?

 For a list of IIE-SRF partners to date, visit the host partners page.

-At the Host Institution:
+At the Host Institution

 The fellow’s academic activities during the fellowship depend on the needs of the host partner and the fellow.
-Many IIE-SRF fellows teach courses; conduct research; participate in lectures, conferences, and seminars; and otherwise contribute to the broader campus and nearby communities.
+Many IIE-SRF fellows teach courses, conduct research, participate in lectures, conferences, and seminars, and otherwise contribute to the broader campus and nearby communities.

 Can a fellow bring his/her family?